Rachael Fonotia, Chairperson, Helen Gatonyi

 email@example.com – 027 562 6648

-I have fourteen years of experience in working with young people.
+I have 16 years of experience in working with young people.

 I love what I do and am very motivated and passionate in what I do.
 I am very fortunate to be in a position to offer intensive support for the young people I work with.

-While a young person is on Supported Bail my goal is for them to leave having gained something, utilising their time constructively to reduce the risk of re-offending and setting personal goals, identifying interest and hobbies whilst walking along side them with an encouraging approach.
+While a young person is on SYSC my goal is for them to leave having gained something, utilizing their time constructively to reduce the risk of re-offending and setting personal goals, identifying interest and hobbies whilst walking along side them with an encouraging approach.

 What I love most about my role is building positive relationships with young people and their whanau’s as I feel this is the most important thing to do in order to progress with them.